Ngwaru/pdf_app/README.md

-📄 PDF App
+## 📄 PDF App
 PDF App is a lightweight Python-based web application designed to merge multiple PDF files into a single document.
 It provides a simple interface for uploading PDFs and combines them, split them, convert to word or rotate them seamlessly using Streamlit and PyPDF2.
 The project also includes a Docker setup for containerized deployment.

+## Motivation
+This app allowes you to perform minimal alterations to PDFs in a private local environment.

-🚀 Features
+## 🚀 Features
 - Merge PDFs: Upload multiple PDF files and merge them into one.
 - Web Interface: Simple Streamlit-powered UI for easy interaction.
 - Dockerized: Ready-to-run Dockerfile for container deployment.

-🛠️ Installation
+## 🛠️ Installation
 Prerequisites
 - Python 3.8+
 - pip